firebase/firebase-android-sdk/firebase-firestore/README.md

 Once you setup the project, download `google-services.json` and place it in the source root.

+Make sure you have created a Firestore instance for your project, before you proceed.

 ### Run on Local Emulator

-Make sure you have created a Firestore instance for your project.

 Then simply run:
 ```bash